Stony Stratford: History

 Since at least Roman times, there has been a settlement here at the ford of Watling Street over the Great Ouse.
 The town's market charter dates from 1194 and its status as a town from 1215.

 The town name is Anglo-Saxon in origin, and means "stony ford on a Roman road".
 The road in this instance is Watling Street, which runs through the middle of the town and crosses the River Ouse just outside it (nowadays by bridge).

-In 1789, at Windmill Field (probably) in the parish of Old Stratford near Stony Stratford, an urn was uncovered which contained three fibulae and two headdresses.
+In 1789, at "Windmill Field near Stony Stratford", an urn was uncovered which contained three fibulae and two headdresses.
 Known as the Stony Stratford Hoard, it also contained around thirty fragments of silver plaques which were decorated with images of the Roman gods Mars, Apollo and Victory.
 There were also inscriptions to Jupiter and Vulcan leading to theories that this was a votive hoard associated with a Roman temple.
 The hoard is now kept at the British Museum.
+The find spot is conjectured to be in Passenham, on the other side of the Ouse.

 There has been a chartered market in Stony Stratford since 1194 (by charter of King Richard I).
 (Until the early 1900s, livestock marts were still held in the market square but in more recent times the square has become a car park, apart from a monthly farmers' market in one corner.
 The weekly market has moved to Timor Court, and of course no longer deals in livestock).
 Stony Stratford formally became a town when it received letters patent from King John in 1215.

 Stony Stratford was the location where, in 1290, an Eleanor cross was built in memory of the recently deceased Queen Eleanor of Castile, as her funeral cortège had stopped overnight in the town en route to London.
 The cross was destroyed during the English Civil War.